Transsexual Kids DO Know

 Having real data trumps ideological assertions.
 The “ideology” I speak of is that of transphobic individuals who falsely insist that transkids are too young too “know” – to know who they are, to know their hearts, to know what social gender they best fit in as, to know their minds regarding what constitutes their best chances for future happiness and social success.
 These ideologist don’t actually say this in true sympathy or empathy with transkids.
 They say it because they don’t want transkids to grow up to be transsexual adults.
 They don’t want transkids to grow up to be those people.
 Data trumps this false assertion, this false empathy.

 Over the past decades, data about transkids has been growing.
-One thing that former transkids (those individuals who had been “early onset”, both gender atypical and gender dysphoric before puberty and are now adult transsexuals, have been saying is that they took to social transition, at whatever age they were able, most as teens or early ’20s in the past, given parental and societal opposition, with great relief and ease.
+One thing that former transkids (those individuals who had been “early onset”, both gender atypical and gender dysphoric before puberty and are now adult transsexuals), have been saying is that they took to social transition, at whatever age they were able, most as teens or early ’20s in the past, given parental and societal opposition, with great relief and ease.
 Indeed clinicians have long documented this phenomena.
 They have also pointed out that they would have benefited from social transition at a far younger age to avoid social difficulties growing up.
-They actively point out that such social transitions would also differentiate those who would be ‘persisters’ from ‘desisters’, that attempting to socially transition, even before their teens, works as a “Real Life Test”.
+They actively point out that such social transitions would also differentiate those who would be ‘persisters’ from ‘desisters’, that attempting to socially transition, even before their teens, works as a “Real Life Test”, just as is expected of adults.
 Those that are likely to desist, are not likely to find social transition all that appealing nor will they remain socially transitioned, if they do.
 We now have the data to back that up.

 Dr. Olson’s latest paper in Pediatrics, “Gender Identity 5 Years After Social Transition” followed a large cohort of transkids starting at age three to twelve as part of an ongoing longitudinal study.
 The paper is available online, NOT behind a paywall, so it is well worth reading for yourself if you wish to follow-up on my explication of it.
 But before we dive into the data, I need to deal with an unfortunate misuse of language that the authors have chosen to use.